-U.S. Ski & Snowboard supports athletic programs in skiing, snowboarding, cross country, ski jumping, nordic combined, freestyle and freeskiing.
+U.S. Ski & Snowboard supports athletic programs in alpine skiing, snowboarding, cross country, ski jumping, nordic combined, freestyle and freeskiing.
 U.S. Ski & Snowboard clubs include approximately 370 professional coaching outlets for athletes and logistical support for competitions.
-These clubs, with both professional staff and volunteers and comprised of nearly 36,000 U.S. Ski & Snowboard members, are the foundation of the U.S. Ski & Snowboard, supporting individual athletes and managing most of the organization's domestic competitions.
-During the 2019-20 season, our resort partners, clubs, officials and volunteers hosted more than 2,650 domestic competitions with more than 147,000 athlete starts being recorded until the competition season ended abruptly due to the COVID-19 pandemic.
+These clubs, with both professional staff and volunteers comprised of nearly 36,000 U.S. Ski & Snowboard members, are the foundation of U.S. Ski & Snowboard, supporting individual athletes and managing most of the organization's domestic competitions.
+The 2020-21 season challenged our resort partners, clubs, officials and volunteers due to the COVID Pandemic.
+However, more than 2,700 domestic competitions with more than 122,000 athlete starts were held across the U.S. thanks to the incredible efforts by everyone involved to provide as many athletic opportunities as possible, while adhering to state and local COVID policies and regulations.